damlayurtkulu/DSA210_Project/README.md

 # The Impact of Unemployment Rates on Consumer Spending Behavior in the United States

 # Research Question
-Do individuals in states with higher unemployment rates spend less on average?
+How do differences in state-level unemployment rates influence multiple aspects of consumer shopping behavior including average spending per transaction, purchase frequency, discount/promo-code usage, and subscription status?

 # Motivation
-One of the most important measures of a nation's economic health is consumer spending.
-Household income and confidence frequently fall when unemployment increases, which may result in less spending.
+Consumer spending is one of the most important indicators of economic stability.
+Households frequently face decreased income security and become more cautious with their financial decisions when unemployment increases.
+These changes may have an impact on consumers' spending patterns, frequency of purchases, and reliance on discounts or subscriptions.

-The purpose of this project is to investigate whether the US exhibits this pattern: *Do residents in states with greater unemployment rates, on average, spend less money?
+The goal of this experiment is to determine whether the US mirrors this larger economic trend: Do people who live in states with greater unemployment rates spend differently for example, by utilizing more discounts and promo codes, shopping less frequently, or spending less per purchase?

-Understanding how macroeconomic variables, including unemployment, impact routine financial behavior is the driving force behind this study.
-Economists and marketing experts that research customer behavior in various economic environments may find value in the findings.
+Understanding how macroeconomic factors like unemployment shape everyday financial behaviors is the primary motivation behind this study.
+The findings may offer useful insights for economists studying consumer reactions to economic stress, as well as for businesses and marketing professionals seeking to adapt their strategies in regions with varying economic conditions.

 # Data Sources
 This project combines two publicly available datasets to enrich the analysis: